RunzeWang0728/cse15l-lab-reports/report-4.md

 //save the change and quit
 :wq<Enter>
 ```
+The first command will open the DocSearchServer.java with vim mode and we will operate the change in the vim mode.

+The second command is the main command we perform.
+The %s is the command the replace. the first input is what we want to replace and the second input is what we are going to replace with. g means we will replace all the occurance in the java file.
+When we enter the start in the command, the cursor will highlight all the start in the vim mode which means it finds what we are looking for.
+After pressing the enter, all the start will become base!

+The last command is saving the change we just made and quit the file safely.
+And now all the `start` parameter in DocSearchServer.java will be `base`.

 In this way, we could replace all `start` to `base` in DocSearchServer.java with 21 presses :-)